Praqma/helmsman/docs/desired_state_specification.md

 maintainer = "k8s-admin"
 ```

-## Certifications
+## Certificates

 Optional : Yes, if you don't want Helmsman to connect kubectl to your cluster for you.

 Synopsis: defines where to find the certifactions needed for connecting kubectl to a k8s cluster.

 Options:
-- caCrt : a valid path to a CRT file.
+- caCrt : a valid s3 bucket to a CRT file.
-- caKey : a valid path to a key file.
+- caKey : a valid s3 bucket to a key file.

 Example:

 ```
-[certifications]
+[certificates]
-caCrt = "ca.crt"
+caCrt = "s3://mybucket/ca.crt"
-caKey = "ca.key"
+caKey = "s3://mybucket/ca.key"
 ```

 ## Settings